joakiti/OSCOREProverif/README.md

 - Updating the replay window is not currently atomic, so replay attacks can occur.
 (Much like two processes running the same security context but not synchronized)
 - Partial IV is not increased incrementally for each request.
 - Unsure about the complexities regarding the Partial IV in observations
+- The OSCORE option is relatively naive in that its just a tuple.
+Probably change

 **Need help with**
 - I need to understand the security context deriviation protocol, and i'm currently not sure how it works.
 Both Alessandro and the authors might be able to help with this.